 If you purchased an individual or family insurance plan outside the online marketplace.
-As long as the plan meets Obamacare's coverage requirements, you can keep it.
-Or, you may use HealthCare.gov to compare plans and replace it.
+As long as the plan meets Hawaii’s coverage requirements, you can keep it.
+Or, you may use Healthcare.gov to compare plans and replace it.
 If you keep your current plan, you won't be eligible for the cost-saving subsidies available for plans purchased through the exchange.

 Be sure to check with your current insurance provider before canceling a health insurance policy; you may have to wait until the end of your current policy year to make a change.

 If you have insurance through an employer.
 As long as you're happy with your plan, you can keep it.
-You're considered covered under Obamacare.
-On the other hand, if you're not satisfied with the coverage you have, you may be able to switch to an individual plan through HealthCare.gov.
+You're considered covered under the Affordable Care Act.
+On the other hand, if you're not satisfied with the coverage you have, you may be able to switch to an individual plan through Healthcare.gov.